Hello and welcome to my NEW website.

 If you like A TO Z MYSTERIES, you will love CALENDAR MYSTERIES, my new series.
 The main characters are Dink's young cousin, Lucy, and Josh's younger brothers, Brian & Bradley, and Ruth Rose's younger brother, Nate.

 These new books are about 50 pages longer than the original A to Z Mysteries titles.
 Dink, Josh, and Ruth Rose are a year older.
 But the main difference between these "super editions" and the 26 A to Z Mysteries is where the stories are set.

-Grand Canyon Grab - A to Z Mysteries Super Edition #11
+Space Shuttle Scam - A to Z Mysteries Super Edition #12

 I was born in Hartford, Connecticut.
 My parents named me Wallace Ronald Roy, but I shortened the name to Ron Roy.